kyamazaki10/bookdown/README.md

 * The Winter Queen - Boris Akunin

 ##### February
-* A Walk in the Woods - Bill Bryson
+* A Walk in the Woods: Rediscovering America on the Appalachian Trail - Bill Bryson
 * Surely You're Joking, Mr. Feynman - Richard Feynman
 * Peace Like a River - Leif Enger